Arxero/awesome-cars-plus-fun-maps/server_tutorial.md

 - P: When you close terminal server goes offline
 - S: Use [Screen](https://linuxize.com/post/how-to-use-linux-screen/)

+- P: How to delete all the `.ztmp` files - (execute from the folder you want files gone - `cstrike`)

+        find . -name "*.ztmp" -type f -delete

+- Update Ubuntu:

+        sudo apt update && sudo apt upgrade -y

+- Check hard diskspace in linux

+        ncdu

 Go in the folder of the server and use this command (first switch to `steam` user `sudo su - steam`)

         cd ~/Steam/csserver